-- The injured person is a child: children may need a special boot for walking and may need a booster of their tetanus and diphtheria immunisation.
+- The injured person is a child: children may need a special boot for walking.
 It can be difficult to be certain that the child's toe is not misaligned without an X-ray.

 - The accident in which you damaged your toe was severe - for example, a fall from a height or a road traffic accident (you may have other injuries).

-How do I look after my broken toe?
+What do I do for a broken toe?

+Broken toe treatment depends on which toe you have injured and how badly.
 If your broken (fractured) toe is not displaced, it is not your big toe and the skin is not broken then you may be able to manage it at home yourself, as long as none of the conditions above apply.
-Rest, ice and elevation are recommended for initial management to help reduced bruising, swelling and pain, and therefore shorten recovery time.
+Rest, ice and elevation are recommended for initial management to help reduce bruising, swelling and pain, and therefore shorten recovery time.

 - Rest: means not putting excessive weight on the toe and not standing for too long.

-- Elevation: this is helpful for as long as the toe is swollen but particularly for the first 24 hours.
+- Elevation: this means sitting or lying with your foot up, as high as is comfortable.
+It is helpful for as long as the toe is swollen but particularly for the first 24 hours.

 - Pain relief: take over-the-counter painkillers such as paracetamol or ibuprofen to relieve the pain.
 Ibuprofen gel applied to the toe may be helpful if the skin isn't broken.

-- Protection: wear sturdy shoes that don't squash or bend the toe.
+- Protection: wear sturdy shoes with stiff soles, that don't squash or bend the toe.